POST SCRIPT: LAS VEGAS - SALINAS DANCES, SCHUMACHER'S A DRAGSTER MAN AND THE CHALLENGES OF REPORTING ON-TRACK INCIDENTS

 Schumacher replied, “I’m half his age, too.”

 (Fact check: Force will turn 70 May 5.
-Schumacher will 50 Christmas Day.
+Schumacher will be 50 Christmas Day.
 But it still was a funny line.)

 PETERSON ADDRESSES NHRA REPORTING PROCESSES – According to a statement the NHRA released Sunday afternoon, the Safety Safari worker injured and hospitalized following a scary moment in the shutdown area during Pro Stock qualifying Saturday is expected to recover fully from her undisclosed injuries.
 She remained in the hospital “for further evaluation” as of Sunday morning, Josh Peterson, senior vice-president of racing operations, said.